taverianov/cloudlinux-documentation/docs/shared/control_panel_integration/README.md

 :::tip Note
 AccelerateWP has following known limitaions:
-- only alt-php and native php's are supported by integration
-- only cgi and fpm handlers are supported
+- only cgi, fpm, and lsapi handlers are supported
 :::

 In order to integrate X-Ray or AccelerateWP into your panel, you should follow two simple steps.